-- Who = artists, makers, designers, and dreamers can all apply (pairs can apply too)
+Who--Artists, makers, designers, and dreamers can apply (pairs can apply too)

-The artist residency provides use of the common spaces in the home, a cozy private bedroom with two twin beds, work desk, chair, design books and high speed internet.
-The artist residency does not provide tools, materials, studio space or equipment.
+The artist residency provides use of common spaces in my home; a cozy private bedroom with two twin-size beds; a work desk, chair, design library and high-speed internet.
+The artist residency does not provide tools, materials, studio space, or equipment.
 Children and pets are not allowed.

 The MakeRoom Artist Residency offers free:

-- the opportunity for an artist, or a pair of collaborators, to focus on their work, gain inspiration, dive deep, experience something new or just relax without any real goals in mind
+the opportunity for an artist, or a pair of collaborators, to focus on their work, gain inspiration, dive deep, increase professional development, experience something new, or just relax

-- attend the reception and casually present their work to a small group
+attend a reception and casually present their work to a small group

 Artist resident(s) will have access to the rich and varied creative culture of Minneapolis; it's museums, institutions and organizations.
 Many of which are completely free.
 Featuring: Walker Art Center, The Soap Factory, Minneapolis Institute of Art, Minneapolis Art Lending Library, Art Shanty, Minnesota Center for Book Arts, MCAD gallery, High Point Center for Printmaking, Zenon Dance, the Frank Gehry designed Weisman Art Museum, Northern Clay Center, Springboard for the Arts, American Swedish Institute, American Craft Council library and headquarters, plus countless galleries (including, Soo Visual Arts Center, Rosalux Gallery, Groveland Gallery, Light Gray Art Lab, Public Functionary).
 As well as the famed Northeast Arts District (home to 600+ artists, the annual Art-A-Whirl festival and voted the Nation's Best Arts District, 2015).